Department of Orthopaedic Surgery & Musculoskeletal Medicine

 The Department of Orthopaedic Surgery and Musculoskeletal Medicine is unique in New Zealand, in that both the Academic and Service Departments combine the surgical and medical components of musculoskeletal diseases and injuries into one department.

-This amalgamation is reflected in the fulltime academic staff comprising of an Associate Professor and Head of Department, Emeritus Professor and Senior Lecturer, several clinical senior lecturers, a primary care musculoskeletal specialist, and a clinical psychologist specialising in chronic musculoskeletal pain.
+This amalgamation is reflected in the fulltime academic staff comprising of a Professor and Head of Department, Emeritus Professor and Senior Lecturer, several clinical senior lecturers, a primary care musculoskeletal specialist, and a clinical psychologist specialising in chronic musculoskeletal pain.
 Thus it is possible to organise and deliver fully comprehensive teaching of musculoskeletal disorders to Undergraduate and Postgraduate students from the one Department.

 Undergraduate Teaching Programme

-From 2011 the musculoskeletal attachment has been integrated with Neurosurgery/Neurology.
+Since 2011 the musculoskeletal attachment has been integrated with Neurosurgery/Neurology.

 Components consists of: